efruin-git/efruin-git.github.io/NFL-Salaries-and-win-loss-percentage.md

 4        arizona-cardinals    2018           0.712755               0.672730
 ```

-I graphed box and whisker plots of the salary cap hit data alongside the gini coefficient data.
+I graphed box and whisker plots of the salary cap hit data alongside bar charts of the gini coefficient data.
 Note the gini coefficient graph x-axis has a range of (0.4, 0.8) - the gini coefficients do not vary as much as they appear in the graph.

 ![Box_Whisker_and_Gini_Coef](images/Box_Whisker_and_Gini_Coef_6teams.png)

-Here's a link to the same box and whisker and gini coefficient graphs with all teams included and a link to a Power BI report to explore salaries further.
+Here's a link to the same salary cap hit and gini coefficient graphs with all teams included and a link to a Power BI report to explore salaries further.
 In the Power BI report you can view individual player salaries by team for each season.

 [Gini Coefficient Graphs](https://efruin-git.github.io/NFL-Salaries-Box-Whisker-Gini-Coef.html)